adgardner1392/webp-image-optimization/README.txt

 Requires at least: 5.0
 Tested up to: 6.6.2
 Requires PHP: 7.2
-Stable tag: 1.3.1
+Stable tag: 1.4.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically converts uploaded JPEG and PNG images to WebP format, and allows conversion of existing images directly from the Media Library.
+Automatically converts uploaded JPEG and PNG images to WebP format, resizes them, and allows conversion of existing images directly from the Media Library with detailed file size savings.

 == Description ==

 **WebP Image Optimization** enhances your website's performance by converting uploaded JPEG and PNG images to the more efficient WebP format.
 It also allows you to resize images to specified maximum dimensions and adjust image quality and compression settings.
-With the latest update, you can now convert existing images directly from the Media Library, streamlining the optimization process.
+With the latest update, you can now convert existing images directly from the Media Library and view detailed file size savings, making the optimization process more insightful and streamlined.

 **Key Features:**